-The most common symptom of our study participants was dyspnoea followed by cough with phlegm production.
-Dyspnoea and cough with expectoration may appear several years before the onset of airflow obstruction in pre-COPD patients with a preserved ratio of impaired spirometry (PRISM) and people with these symptoms should be examined to rule out other underlying infections and conditions [12,13].
-In our study, all patients had dyspnoea with about 70% experiencing breathlessness of mMRC grade III (Table 1).
+The most common symptom of our study participants was dyspnea, followed by cough with phlegm production.
+Dyspnea and cough with expectoration may appear several years before the onset of airflow obstruction in pre-COPD patients with a preserved ratio of impaired spirometry and people with these symptoms should be examined to rule out other underlying infections and conditions [12,13].
+In our study, all patients had dyspnea, with about 70% experiencing breathlessness of mMRC grade III (Table 1).

-Aspergillus sensitized COPD patients had hemoptysis as the most common symptom and this was consistent with the study done by Page et al. [14].
-Hemoptysis is considered one of the cardinal symptoms to suspect the various spectrums of chronic pulmonary aspergillosis, as proposed by Denning et al.[3], where there is an absence of a history of uncontrolled asthma.
-Hence, individuals with COPD who have a history of pulmonary tuberculosis and who present with hemoptysis should be evaluated for CPA (Table 2).
+Aspergillus-sensitized COPD patients had hemoptysis as the most common symptom, and this was consistent with the study done by Page et al. [14].
+Hemoptysis is considered one of the cardinal symptoms to suspect the various spectrums of CPA, as proposed by Denning et al. [3], where there is an absence of a history of uncontrolled asthma.
+Hence, individuals with COPD who have a history of pulmonary TB and who present with hemoptysis should be evaluated for CPA (Table 2).

 CPA typically arises in patients with underlying lung diseases, yet the burden of CPA in the context of AECOPD remains underexplored.
-A prior study by Smith et.al has identified pulmonary tuberculosis infection by mycobacterium tuberculosis (15.3%) and non-tuberculous mycobacterial infection (14.9%) as common underlying conditions of CPA, with COPD accounting for around 9% of CPA cases.
-(2) Each of these underlying diseases affects the anatomical structure and function of the lung.
+A prior study by Smith et al. has identified pulmonary TB infection by Mycobacterium Tuberculosis (15.3%) and non-tuberculous mycobacterial infection (14.9%) as common underlying conditions of CPA, with COPD accounting for around 9% of CPA cases [2].
+Each of these underlying diseases affects the anatomical structure and function of the lung.
 Our study observed a similar prevalence of CPA (9.8%) in AECOPD patients based on ESCMID criteria.
-Notably, post-tuberculosis patients were found to have a higher risk of developing CPA, particularly those with residual cavities, underscoring the importance of suspecting CPA in post-tubercular COPD patients with hemoptysis and weight loss.
+Notably, post-TB patients were found to have a higher risk of developing CPA, particularly those with residual cavities, underscoring the importance of suspecting CPA in post-tubercular COPD patients with hemoptysis and weight loss.

-A twelve-year retrospective study by Molinos-Castro et al. found that out of 75 COPD patients, the prevalence of CPA was found to be around 9.3% [15].
-A 5-year prevalence of CPA among post-tuberculosis cases estimated by Aggarwal et al. was calculated as 2,90,147 cases with the estimation of 24 cases of CPA per 1,00,00 tuberculosis patients based on the analysis of crude data [16].
-A study by Iqbal et al. analyzed 350 patients with a diagnosis of aspergillosis retrospectively and 67 patients (19.1%) fulfilled the criteria for CPA [17].
-Tuberculosis was the underlying cause of CPA in 58 patients (86.6%), while allergic bronchopulmonary aspergillosis (ABPA) was the other cause of CPA found in 8 patients (11.9%).
-A recent study in 2022 by Denning et al. reported the incidence of CPA was found to be 17.5% out of a total of 3,63,601 cases among active TB cases [18].
+A 12-year retrospective study by Molinos-Castro et al. found that out of 75 COPD patients, the prevalence of CPA was found to be around 9.3% [15].
+A 5-year prevalence of CPA among post-TB cases estimated by Aggarwal et al. was calculated as 290,147 cases with the estimation of 24 cases of CPA per 10,000 TB patients based on the analysis of crude data [16].
+A study by Iqbal et al. analyzed 350 patients with a diagnosis of aspergillosis retrospectively, and 67 patients (19.1%) fulfilled the criteria for CPA [17].
+TB was the underlying cause of CPA in 58 patients (86.6%), while ABPA was the other cause of CPA found in 8 patients (11.9%).
+A recent study in 2022 by Denning et al. reported that the incidence of CPA was 17.5% out of a total of 363,601 cases among active TB cases [18].

-In our study, out of 61 patients, 22 patients had undergone treatment for tuberculosis and CPA was found in 5 patients (22.7%) of the same while one patient (2.6%) had bullous emphysema (Figure 1).
-Tuberculosis leaves a cavity that acts as a residual nidus for the development of CPA, Hence, it is appropriate to suspect CPA in all post-tubercular COPD patients who experience hemoptysis and weight loss besides the differential recurrence of the disease per se.
+In our study, out of 61 patients, 22 patients had undergone treatment for TB, and CPA was found in 5 patients (22.7%) of the same, while 1 patient (2.6%) had bullous emphysema (Figure 1) TB leaves a cavity that acts as a residual nidus for the development of CPA, Hence, it is appropriate to suspect CPA in all post-tubercular COPD patients who experience hemoptysis and weight loss besides the differential recurrence of the disease per se.